interaction

 Fitts' Law

-The time required to move to a target area is a function of the distance to the target and the size of the target.
+The time to acquire a target is a function of the distance to and size of the target.

 interaction-designtarget-sizeusability